ARipeAppleByYoursTruly/css-via-regexed-classes/README.md

 Also, I owe Anthony Fu and the UnoCSS team a big thank you for doing many parts of the brainstorming process.
 I wouldn't even have the idea of making this script if it weren't for UnoCSS' existence.
 I borrowed a lot of ideas from it.

-Thank you for your time in reading this README.
+Thank you for checking out CSS via Regexed Classes.